Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 - What are the average salaries for each race by industry
 - What are the average salaries for each race with a college education by industry

+Notes:
-Note: the definition of a minority in this presentation is not male and white.
+1. The definition of a minority in this presentation is not male and white.
+2. Plots made in Tableau.

 # Baseline Data
 <img width="900" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/fc122bbe-8af0-4c19-8452-e4828a9ef2ba">